jugal-chauhan04/Stratascratch/README.md

 # SQL Practice on Stratascrath.

-This repository tackles all the free available questions on [StrataScratch](https://www.stratascratch.com) ranging from easy, medium, and hard in Postgresql environment.
+This repository tackles all the SQL questions on [StrataScratch](https://www.stratascratch.com) ranging from easy, medium, and hard in Postgresql environment.

 ## Questions Attempted: `30`
 ### List of Easy-Difficulty Questions